Cynthia-Wairimu/Cynthia-Wairimu/README.md

 - 👋 Hi, I’m @Cynthia-Wairimu
 - 👀 I’m interested in Python for IT
-- 🌱 I’m currently learning C programming
+- 🌱 I’m currently learning DevOps

 <!---